ArgonDesign/alogic/doc/control.md

 For non-front-testing loops (i.e.: for `do` and `loop` loops), an optimization is possible if the statement immediately preceding the loop is a control statement.
-In this case, the loopback can target the state beginning after the preceding control statement, as there are no combinatorial statements in that sate at that point.
+In this case, the loopback can target the state beginning after the preceding control statement, as there are no combinational statements in that sate at that point.
 The Alogic compiler performs this optimization, meaning that the following executes in 3 cycles, rather than 4 (<a href="http://afiddle.argondesign.com/?example=control_opt_for.alogic">fiddle here</a>):